razasyedh/htmlvid/faq.md

 Consider increasing the bitrate (`-b`), especially if there is fast movement in the scene.
 You also might have set the quality (`-q`) value too high.
 (Lower is better)

+> Why is FFmpeg giving the error "No such file or directory"?

+This is most likely due to problems with special characters in the path to your file or in a string you passed to `htmlvid`.
+There are two ways to remedy this:

+1. Temporarily remove *all* single quotes and backslashes from *every* directory leading to your file (or move the file to a safe directory) *and* the file's filename.
+I'm serious.
+This is the best solution unless you want to enter *\\\\\'escaping hell\\\\\'*.

+2. First read the FFmpeg documentation on [quoting and escaping for utilities](https://www.ffmpeg.org/ffmpeg-utils.html#Quoting-and-escaping) and [for filters](https://www.ffmpeg.org/ffmpeg-filters.html#Notes-on-filtergraph-escaping).
+Make sure you understand it.
+Then proceed to escape the special characters in your commandline invocation.
+You might need multiple escapes.

 > Why doesn't the progress update fast enough?

 Unfortunately, `FFmpeg` only seems to report it's progress every ~700ms (the number varies widely) of the output duration, so the progress can only be that frequent.
 There is also a large delay in the beginning when `FFmpeg` doesn't report any progress at all, where it is probably processing and reading the input file.